North Toowoomba

 Health performance in North Toowoomba is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-North Toowoomba faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+North Toowoomba faces substantial health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.

-Several health conditions impact both younger and older age groups substantially.
-Private health cover is relatively low, with approximately 52% (~1,783 people) of the total population having it.
-Mental health issues are the most common medical condition in the area, affecting 11.6% of residents, followed by arthritis at 8.9%.
-In comparison, 63.7% of North Toowoomba residents declare themselves completely clear of medical ailments, lower than the 67.6% across Rest of Qld.
+Multiple health conditions significantly impact both younger and older age groups, with private health cover at approximately 52% (1,764 people).
+Mental health issues and arthritis are the most prevalent conditions, affecting 11.6% and 8.9% of residents respectively.
+Conversely, 63.7% report no medical ailments, compared to 67.6% in Regional Qld.
 The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 17.4% (602 people) of residents aged 65 and over, which is lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+North Toowoomba has 17.6% (602 people) aged 65 and over, lower than the 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health